Configuring authentication

 SSL server - Captive portal certificate (private key)

-You can select the certificate presented by the SNS firewall's captive portal in the relevant field.
+You can select the certificate presented by the captive portal in the Certificate (private key) field.
+The icon indicates certificates with a TPM-protected private key.

 - The certificate was not signed by a qualified certification authority,